jupyter-on-openshift/poc-hub-singapore-ntu/builder/README.md

-The directory contains build scripts and a template for build a Jupyter notebook image based off the official Jupyter Project base images.
+The directory contains build scripts and a template for building a Jupyter notebook image based off the official Jupyter Project base images.
 Steps are also included for modifying a standard deployment of JupyterHub for a course, to use the image built from this image.

 The steps are:

-1. Deploy a JupyterHub instance for a new course name using:
+STEP 1: Deploy a JupyterHub instance for a new course name using:

 ```
 scripts/deploy-jupyterhub.sh